-- 61. For the development of the section of the offshore cable corridor as it approaches landfall, minimum corridor widths were calculated based on cables for two projects being installed and two export cables being required for each project using experience gained during development and construction of the East Anglia ONE project. - 62.
-During the development of the offshore cable corridor, consultation was held with key stakeholders to ensure that all constraints were considered, with a briefing note sent to provide information on the East Anglia ONE North offshore cable corridor and the intended approach to EIA. - 63.
-Concerns were raised by EDF Energy, who operate the Sizewell B Nuclear Power Station (and planned Sizewell C New Nuclear Power Station), and considered as part of the corridor routeing exercise.
+- 66. During the development of the offshore cable corridor, consultation was held with key stakeholders to ensure that all constraints were considered, with a briefing note sent to provide information on the offshore cable corridor and the intended approach to EIA. - 67.
+Concerns were raised by EDF Energy, representing the Sizewell B Nuclear Power Station (and planned Sizewell C New Nuclear Power Station), and considered as part of the corridor routeing exercise.
 During EIA and Examination of the Galloper Wind Farm, EDF Energy raised a number of concerns to Galloper Wind Farm Limited (GWFL) with regard to the installation and maintenance of the Galloper offshore export cables, particularly nearshore.
-These same issues were considered in relation to the proposed East Anglia ONE North project and were as follows: - 64.
-Stand-off distances between export cables and plant and Sizewell B intake infrastructure.
-The offshore cable corridor was routed to maintain a minimum separation distance of 500m from the Sizewell B and proposed Sizewell C intake infrastructure.
-This separation distance is fully compliant with EDF Energy's protective provision agreement with GWFL. - 65.
-Impacts on the quality of cooling water.
-In their Written Representation to the Examination (The Planning Inspectorate 2012), EDF Energy raised concerns about sediment suspended during Galloper export cable installation and operational works reducing the quality of cooling water within the Sizewell B cooling system.
-To address this concern, the Applicant employed a larger 500m buffer between the offshore cable corridor and the intakes than the 300m agreed between EDF and GWFL.

-66. Impacts on Coralline Crag during cable installation works; EDF Energy raised concerns with GWFL about the impact from cable trenching works on Coralline Crag geology near to Sizewell which includes subtidal rock formations.
-EDF Energy's primary concern was that installation works through the Coralline Crag could impact on the structural integrity of the sea defences at Sizewell.
+These same issues were considered in relation to the proposed East Anglia TWO project and were as follows: - Stand-off distances between offshore export cables and plant and Sizewell B intake infrastructure.
+The offshore cable corridor was routed to maintain a minimum separation distance of 500m with the Sizewell B and proposed Sizewell C intake infrastructure.
+This separation distance is fully compliant with EDF Energy's protective provision agreement with GWFL. - Impacts on the quality of cooling water.
+In their Written Representation to the Examination (The Planning Inspectorate 2012), EDF Energy raised concerns about sediment suspended during Galloper offshore export cable installation and operational works reducing the quality of cooling water within the Sizewell B cooling system.
+To address this concern, the Applicant employed a larger 500m buffer between the offshore cable corridor and the intakes than the 300m agreed between EDF Energy and GWFL. - Impacts on Coralline Crag during cable installation works.
+EDF Energy raised concerns with GWFL about the impact from cable trenching works on Coralline Crag geology near to Sizewell which includes subtidal rock formations.
+EDF Energy's primary concern was that installation works through the Coralline Crag could impact on the structural integrity of the sea defences at Sizewell and disturbance of coastal processes.
 In response to this, the Applicant has undertaken extensive work to refine the routeing to avoid potential impacts to the Coralline Crag.
-This work was not completed in time to inform the East Anglia ONE North Scoping Report (SPR 2017), therefore a broad landfall AoS was used at that time.
-This work has informed Phase 2 of the cable corridor routeing process outlined in section 4.7.4.3.
+This work was not completed in time to inform the Scoping Report (SPR 2017), therefore a broad landfall AoS was used at that time.
+This work has informed Phase 2 of the offshore cable corridor routeing process outlined in section 4.7.4.2.

-4.7.4.3 Phase 2 - refinements of offshore cable corridor since Scoping
+4.7.4.2 Phase 2- Refinements of Offshore Cable Corridor Since Scoping

-- 67. Several refinements have been made to the East Anglia ONE North offshore cable corridor since the submission of the East Anglia ONE North Scoping Report (SPR 2017).
+- 68. Several refinements have been made to the offshore cable corridor since the submission of the Scoping Report (SPR 2017).
 The refinements have been made as a result of additional information becoming available, particularly relating to ongoing studies at the landfall and further consultation with the Crown Estate in relation to Area for Lease (AfL) applications.
 Generally, refinements of the offshore cable corridor fall into two categories; - Refinements to the offshore cable corridor identified through consultation with The Crown Estate; and - Refinements to the approach to landfall informed through further work on landfall site selection.

-4.7.4.4 Refinements to offshore cable corridor
+4.7.4.2.1 Refinements to Offshore Cable Corridor